multiplemonomials/multicast_expert/README.rst

 Note: when you construct the socket, you have to pass in all of the multicast IPs that you will want to use the socket to send to.
 These must be known in advance in order to configure socket options correctly.

 Note 2: If you omitted the iface_ip= argument, the get_default_gateway_iface_ip_v4() function would have been called to guess the iface ip.
 So, we could have omitted this argument for the same result.

+FAQ
+===
+Q: What happens if an interface changes IP address (e.g. due to the user modifying a static IP) after I create a multicast socket on that interface?
+    A: On all machines tested so far, multicast sockets will stick with their assigned interface once created, even if the IP of that interface changes or it is brought down.

+Q: Do McastRxSockets receive regular (unicast) UDP packets going to the same interface and port?
+    A: On Windows, yes.
+On Unix, no.  Unfortunately, this is a platform difference that I haven't found an easy way to work around.

+Q: Can I create multiple McastRxSockets on the same port and interface?
+    A: As long as they have different mcast addresses, then yes, this works how you'd expect.